 Communities are not just a housegroup meeting but rather a genuine community of interconnected relationships.
 They are not a bible study group, though the bible is central to the life of the community, being read, discussed and lived out in the context of shared life.
 They are not a care group though pastoral care is a feature of communities.
 They are not primarily insular but share a strong sense of mission – God is a sending God, and he’s a going God, a God who incarnates himself in a particular time and context so that everyone might come to know and love him.
 Mission is a movement from God to the world; the church is an instrument for that mission.
 There is a church because there is a mission and not vice versa.

 Coming into contact with an extended family on mission together is how people become fascinated with a God whose kingdom is breaking into the now, giving a foretaste of what his fully realised kingdom will be like.

 How do I get connected to a Community?

 There are several communities that meet throughout the week.
 If you are interested in getting involved please speak to one of the leadership team, and we can point you in the right direction.
-Alternatively, you can send us a message via the Contact Page and someone will contact you with more information.
+Alternatively, you can send us a message via the button below and someone will contact you with more information.